hashicorp/terraform/website/source/docs/providers/aws/r/s3_bucket_object.html.markdown

 The following attributes are exported

-* `id` - the id of the resource corresponds to the ETag of the bucket object on aws.
+* `id` - the `key` of the resource supplied above
+* `etag` - the ETag generated for the object.
+This is often the MD5 hash of the object, unless you specify your own encryption keys